harrybridgen/simple_compiler/README.md

 Arrays evaluate to their length when used as integers.

 ## Variables and Assignment
 - `=` mutable assignment
+  Using `=` inside a function mutates the global environment.

 - `:=` immutable assignment (cannot be reassigned)
+  Immutable variables are scoped and cannot be overwritten.

 - `::=` reactive (lazy) assignment, evaluated when read

-Immutable variables are scoped and cannot be overwritten.
-Reactive variables re-evaluate their expression each time they are accessed.
+  Reactive assignments capture dependencies, not values.
+  Changing any dependency updates the result.

 ## Arrays
 - Created with `someArr = [size];`